 The Bride and Groom – One of the oldest wedding-gift traditions is the exchange of gifts between the bride and the groom.
-While this custom is followed by many couples, it is not mandatory.
+While many couples follow this custom, it is not mandatory.
 But why not give each other something that reflects your commitment?
 It’s best to find something that is lasting, and if appropriate, engrave it with each of your initials and your wedding date.
-Ideas: A picture frame, a poem, an elegant desk clock, a collectible, jewelry.
+Ideas: A picture frame, a poem, an elegant desk clock, a collectible, or jewelry.

-Parents – One of the more recent customs is to give a gift to your parents as a token of appreciation for all they have done in raising you – and to symbolize your continued ties even though you are now starting your own family.
-Gift ideas for parents: a nicely framed photo from the wedding, a letter expressing your gratitude, an engravable bowl.
+Parents – One of the more recent customs is giving your parents a gift as a token of your appreciation for all they have done for you, which also symbolizes your continued ties even though you are now starting your own family.
+Gift ideas for parents: a nicely framed photo from the wedding, a letter expressing your gratitude, or an engravable bowl.

 Maid of honor/bridesmaids – These are the women who will be helping you with the wedding planning and the actual day.
 They’ll throw showers/parties for you, take you out to lunch to relax, pick up your dress from the seamstress, etc. They’ll also most likely be the ones to buy those dresses and dyed shoes that they’ll wear only once.
 So it is nice to thank them with a small memento.
 The Maid of Honor generally receives a gift of greater value, but this is not mandatory.
 Gift ideas for bridesmaids: bud vases, photo frames or albums, bath oils, crystal bowls, gift baskets, Limoges boxes or other collectibles, key chains, clocks, some part of their wedding attire (hair clips, jewelry).

-Best man/groomsmen/ushers – These are the guys who will throw the bachelor party, help you with your tuxedo, help with honeymoon arrangements, walk family and friends to their seats during the ceremony, etc. They may travel a long distance to make the wedding, and will most likely rent their tuxedo to match the rest of the wedding party.
-It is therefore a nice gesture to thank them with a small gift.
+Best man/groomsmen/ushers – These are the guys who will throw the bachelor party, help you with your tuxedo, help with honeymoon arrangements, walk family and friends to their seats during the ceremony, etc. They may travel a long distance to make the wedding and will most likely rent their tuxedo to match the wedding party's rest.
+It is, therefore, a nice gesture to thank them with a small gift.
 The Best Man generally receives a gift of greater value, but this is not mandatory.
-Gift ideas for groomsmen: desk clocks, business card holders, photo frames, key chains, pocket watches, Swiss Army products, high quality pens/pen sets.
+Gift ideas for groomsmen: desk clocks, business card holders, photo frames, key chains, pocket watches, Swiss Army products, high-quality pens/pen sets.

 Size of the wedding party

-For smaller wedding parties, you may opt to select more personalized gifts for each member of the wedding.
+For smaller wedding parties, you may opt to select more personalized gifts for each wedding member.
 Tickets to a local sporting event are great for the sports fan, while a bottle of a good vintage wine would be more appropriate for the wine connoisseur.
-Generally these people will have played very active roles in your wedding planning, since they number fewer than in a larger wedding party.
+Generally, these people will have played very active roles in your wedding planning, since they number fewer than in a larger wedding party.
 Why not recognize their roles with individualized gifts?